K-Pat/Recipes-Ratings-Analysis/README.md

 I do not believe there is a column in this dataset that is NMAR (Not Missing At Random).
 The missingness in the dataset appears to be either MCAR (Missing Completely At Random) or MAR (Missing At Random).

 The `calories` column has 39 missing values out of 83,782 recipes (0.05% missing).
 The missingness likely occurred due to data entry errors, parsing failures when extracting nutrition information from the original nutrition string, or cases where the nutrition data was incomplete in the source.
 This type of missingness is not related to the actual calorie value itself - recipes with high calories are not more or less likely to have missing data than recipes with low calories.
-If we had access to additional data such as the original source of the nutrition information, whether the recipe was user-submitted or from a professional database, or the date when the recipe was added, we might be able to explain the missingness and make it MAR.
+If we had access to additional data such as the original source of the nutrition information, then we would be able to acess wether the information is MAR or not due to the source that it comes from.

 ## Missingness Dependency

-We performed permutation tests to analyze whether the missingness of the `calories` column depends on other columns in the dataset.
+I performed permutation tests to analyze whether the missingness of the `calories` column depends on other columns in the dataset.

 ### Test 1: Missingness of calories depends on n_ingredients

-We tested whether recipes with missing calories have different numbers of ingredients compared to recipes with non-missing calories.
+I tested whether recipes with missing calories have different numbers of ingredients compared to recipes with non-missing calories.
 The permutation test revealed:

 - **Observed difference in means**: 3.10 ingredients
 - **P-value**: 0.0000
 - **Conclusion**: The missingness of calories is **dependent** on `n_ingredients` (p < 0.05)

 This suggests that recipes with more ingredients are more likely to have missing calorie data, possibly because more complex recipes are harder to calculate nutrition for, or because they were entered differently in the source system.
+It could also just mean the more complex nature of the recipes makes it harder to input all the information

 <iframe src="assets/missingness_ingredients.html" width=800 height=600 frameBorder=0></iframe>